-In order for organizations to effectively leverage gamificaition as a game changer, they have to ask the following questions:
+In order for organizations to effectively leverage gamification as a game-changer, they have to ask the following questions:

 |Who is using gamification externally and internally?||Who should be using gamification externally and internally?|